vansante/go-spotify-control/README.md

-= GO Spotify Control =
+# GO Spotify Control

-Controls a running Spotify instance through their embed web API.
+Controls a running Spotify instance through their embed web API that runs on localhost.

 Inspired on: